Simulated host galaxy analogs of high-z quasars observed with JWST: Comparing quasars to BlueTides

 \subsection{Stellar mass and SFR}

 Figures \ref{fig:stellar_mass_sub_1} through \ref{fig:stellar_mass_sub_3} show the joint distribution of black hole masses and luminosity with stellar mass.
-The stellar mass was measured as $10.4 \pm 0.2$ and $10.8 \pm 0.2$ for J2255+0251 and J2236+0032, respectively \citep{10.48550/arxiv.2211.14329}.
+The stellar mass was measured as $10^{10.53} M_{\odot}$ and $10^{11.12} M_{\odot}$ for J2255+0251 and J2236+0032, respectively \citep{10.48550/arxiv.2211.14329}.
 The black hole masses and stellar masses of J2255+0251 and J2236+0032 follow the black hole mass to stellar mass ratio.
 However, the EIGER quasars lie 1-2 dex above the \citet{2013ARA&A..51..511K} relation and do no lie within the BlueTides distribution.
 The EIGER quasars have bolometric luminosities that are brighter than the BlueTides quasars which may bias the comparison.
 The uncertainty and difficulty of removing the quasar from its host (as described in section \ref{subsec:mock_images_methods}) could lead to biased stellar mass measurements.
 Understanding this observational bias will be the goal of future work.

-In Figure \ref{fig:sfr}, we show where the quasars would lie on the star formation rate versus bolometric luminosity distribution, allowing us to estimate their SFR.
+In Figure \ref{fig:sfr}, we show where the quasars would lie on the star formation rate versus bolometric luminosity distribution.
+This allows us to estimate their SFR using the BlueTides distribution of quasars.
 We anticipate a star formation rate between approximate $10^{2-3}$ $M_{\odot}/ \rm yr$ for both quasars.
 For the more luminous EIGER quasars, we can place an approximate lower limit of $10^{2.75}$ $M_{\odot}/ \rm yr$.
 Followup measurements in the sub-mm with instruments such as ALMA of the H$\alpha$ emission line with JWST will directly measure the SFR.
 This shows the potential of using high-z simulations to both constrain and support future quasar observations.